 America as a whole is becoming more liberal.
 A majority of Americans now supports gay marriage.
 63 percent say gay couples should be able to adopt children.
 Almost no one believes women shouldn’t be able to have a career anymore with the same rights and benefits as men.
 55 percent recognizes that human activity contributes to climate change against 41 percent who don’t.

-It would be more difficult for Clinton to win the 2016 election on a protectionist economic platform.
-The vast majority of Americans — 58 percent — sees foreign trade as an opportunity rather than a threat.
-That is up from 41 percent in 2008 when Barack Obama was elected.
+It would be more difficult for Clinton to win the 2016 election on a protectionist platform.
+Most Americans — 58 percent — see foreign trade as an opportunity rather than a threat.
+That is up from 41 percent in 2008, when Barack Obama was elected.
 At the time, most Americans were wary of trade liberalization.

 Interestingly, relatively more Democrats than Republicans favor free trade.
 In 2008, just 36 percent of Democrats said trade represented an opportunity for the country.
 Now 61 percent does against 51 percent of Republican voters — when their party is generally more pro-business.

 Should Republicans nominate a presidential candidate who not only supports free trade but is also comfortable about the country’s changing social attitudes, Clinton could be in serious trouble.